-To improve your running performance and prevent training injury, you need to do plenty of quad exercises as a part of well-rounded and regular resistance training routine.
+To improve your running performance and prevent training injury, you need to do plenty of leg strength exercises.

 Here are a few benefits you are going to reap by working on increasing strength and power in the quadriceps:

 Improve speed.
-Strong quads will help you improve your overall speed, boost your ability to power up steep hills with ease and increase your push-off power, leading to increased speed—both on the running field and off.
+Strong quads improve your overall speed, boost your ability to power up steep hills with ease and increase your push-off power—both on the running field and off.

 Bulletproof your body against injury.
-According to research, weak and tight quads are linked to a host of running injuries.
+Research has linked weak and tight quads to a host of running injuries.

 Improve endurance.
-If you are one of those runner suffering from the dreadful “dread-leg” condition, then the problem might be weak quads since they play such a big role in keeping your legs going strong.
-Therefore, strengthening these vital muscles will definitely help you alleviate heavy legs.
+Are you suffering from the dreadful “dead-leg” condition?
+Then the problem might be weak quads since they play such a big role in keeping your legs going strong.

-So regardless of your fitness goals, whether it’s to a run a faster 5K, become a stronger marathoner, or build impressive and sculpted lower body muscles, working on the quadriceps is of paramount importance if you are serious about reaching that goal.
+Regardless of your fitness goals, whether it’s to a run a faster 5K, become a stronger marathoner, or build impressive and sculpted lower body muscles, strengthening your quadriceps is vital if you’re serious about reaching your fitness goals.

 In other words, if you don’t have active, strong quads, you can’t do jack.

-Please keep in mind that you also you need to strengthen your hamstrings in conjunction with the quads.
-Otherwise, you will only exacerbate muscles imbalances if you exclusively work on strengthening your one group muscle instead of the other.
+You also you need to strengthen your hamstrings in conjunction with the quads.
+Otherwise, you’ll only exacerbate muscles imbalances if you exclusively work on one group muscle while neglecting the other.

-Top Quad Strengthening Exercises – A 30-minute Quadrips Strength Routine
+Top Quad Strengthening Exercises – The 30-minute Quadriceps Strength Routine You Need

 These exercises are the best because they hit the quads from so many different angles, targeting the front, sides and upper of these crucial running muscles.

-Squats, and its other variations, put a lot of emphasis on the quads as well as improving lower body strength, endurance and mobility.
-In fact, squats are some of the best runners ortiented exercises that there is.
+Squats and its other variations put a lot of emphasis on the quads as well as improving lower body strength, endurance, and mobility.
+Squats are some of the best runners oriented exercises that there is.

 Next, while keeping your head up and knees tracking over your toes, slowly squat down by bending the knees and sitting your butt back as if you were sitting in an imaginary chair.